Exercising with MS

 Incorporating exercise into your daily routine is beneficial for your overall wellbeing and gets your blood flowing.
-If you have an illness, you may be concerned about identifying the best exercises for you that will help you feel stronger and manage your symptoms.
-If you have Multiple Sclerosis (MS), exercises that help with balance, coordination, strength and weight management are all beneficial.
+If you have Multiple Sclerosis, you may be concerned about identifying the best exercises for you that will help you feel stronger and manage your symptoms.
+Below we suggest exercises that help with balance, coordination, and strength.

-Consult with your health care team to identify the best exercises to help you safely increase your physical activity.
-Exercise affects everyone differently, so pay attention to how your body responds to the activity you have selected.
-You need to take it easy, listen to your body, do not let yourself get overheated and also keep in mind the medicines you are on and how they make you feel.
+Consult with your health care team to help you safely increase your physical activity and identify the best exercises for you.
+Exercise affects everyone differently, so pay attention to how your body responds to your selected activity.
+Take it slow, listen to your body, and don’t let yourself get overheated.

-- Water aerobics. is a great group exercise and wonderful way to meet new friends.
-Most local YMCAs or aquatic centers offer a number of water aerobics classes.
+- Water aerobics is a great group exercise and a wonderful way to meet new friends.
+Most local YMCAs or aquatic centers offer several water aerobics classes.

-- Marching in place.
-You can do this in in your own home; it will help with your balance and will strengthen your legs.
+- Marching in place will help with your balance and strengthen your legs.

-- Adaptive Tai Chi.
-This activity allows you to focus on your breathing while doing slow methodical movements.
+- Adaptive Tai Chi allows you to focus on your breathing while doing slow, methodical movements.
 You can easily practice Tai Chi in a sitting position.

-If you have a day that you don’t feel like exercising, that’s okay!
-We all feel that way.
+If you have a day that you are too fatigued to exercise, that’s OK!
 Give yourself a day to rest.
 Consider a brain exercise on these days, such as Sudoku or a Crossword Puzzle.